mozilla/mozregression/README.md

 # MozRegression

-Mozregression is an interactive regression range finder for quickly tracking down the source of bugs in Mozilla nightly and inbound builds.
+MozRegression is an interactive regression rangefinder for quickly tracking down the source of bugs in Mozilla nightly and inbound builds.

 You can start using MozRegression today:
 - [start with our installation guide](http://mozilla.github.io/mozregression/install.html), then